 Laguna de Los Tres is around a 25-kilometre return trip from El Chaltén.
 Simply follow the route outlined for day 1 and the morning of day 2 of the three-day trail above, and then return to the town on the same path.
 With around 8 hours of total trekking time, you’ll need to set off early.

 Laguna Torre is a more gentle 18-kilometre round trip, rising to 23 kilometres if you include Mirador Maestri (which is well worth it if you can).

 To find the starting point, walk south-west on Lago del Desierto in the town and turn right up Jose Antonio Rojo.
 At the end of the road, you will reach a hill.
 Climb up it, walk through a small residential area and you will reach the beginning of the trail to Laguna Torre.

 What to pack for El Chaltén trekking

-You can take a look at our recommended hiking gear here.
-[Note: I do sometimes include affiliate links, which means I will earn a small commission if you buy products after clicking.]
+You can take a look at our recommended hiking gear for Patagonia here.
+[Disclosure: this section includes affiliate links, which means I will earn a small commission if you buy products after clicking.]
 For your trek in El Chaltén, the most important things to take are: